ardamsozer/computer-science/README.md

 # computer-science
-My course work for computer science courses at UC Berkeley
+This repo contains some of my course work for computer science courses at UC Berkeley.

+I graduated from UCB in May 2020 with a Bachelor's degree in both Computer Science and Economics.